sana-zarei/CS50P/README.md

 - [Cookie Jar](/Week%8/Jar/)
 - [CS50 Shirtificate](/Week%8/Shirtificate/)

+---
-Warning & Disclaimer:
+## Warning & Disclaimer
 The following codes are for educational purposes only and are not intended to be used/submitted as your own solutions.

+Cheating violates
-Cheating violates the [Academic Honesty](https://cs50.harvard.edu/python/2023/honesty/) of the course, not to mention it's totally pointless if you actually want to learn programming.
+the [Academic Honesty](https://cs50.harvard.edu/python/2023/honesty/) of the course, not to mention it's totally pointless if you actually want to learn programming.

-## Concerns
+Concerns
 I like to share my progress, which also helps motivate me to finish the course faster.
 However, if any directors of the course want me to take this down, I will gladly do so.
 Just shoot me a message via <sanazarei79@gmail.com>
 <br/>